petereberle/petereberle/projects.md

 * ![](images/cistern.jpg)
 * 2019

-	Painting on board inlaid within concrete trough and drain.
-While painting was in process, wet medium passed into the trough and out through the pipe below.
+	Painting with internal plumbing.
+While painting was in process, wet medium passed into a cast trough and out through a drain pipe below.

 	**Materials:** cast concrete, oil paint, screen print on japanese paper